saitaiky/notebook/docs/docs/linux/bash-practical.md

 $ ls -al 1> list.txt 2> /dev/null
 ```

-:::infoWhat happen if I don't discard standard error if an error occur?
+:::info What happen if I don't discard standard error if an error occur?
 In the above example `ls -al 1> list.txt 2> /dev/null`, consider a scenario where you run ls -al in a directory where some files or directories are not accessible due to permission issues.

 If you do not discard the errors: